advename/The-React-Library-guide/README.md

 Why did we not specify `lodash-es` in the `external` array for the UMD bundle?
 Because, we actually want `lodash-es` to be part of our UMD bundle.

-Our CJS and ESM bundles are targeted for Node.js environments, where as the UMD bundle is intended to be directly included in browsers with CDN links and `<script>` tags.
+Our CJS and ESM bundles are targeted for Node.js environments, whereas the UMD bundle is intended to be directly included in browsers with CDN links and `<script>` tags.
 In any case, peer dependencies should never be bundled.

 **In Node.js**, all dependencies are managed with `npm`/`yarn` and `package.json`, meaning we don't have to include any regular dependencies in our bundles (and never should).

 **In Browsers,** on the other hand, where we use CDN links and `<script>` tags, we don't have the luxury of package managers.
 We rely entirely on already included libraries, or included libraries that bundle their dependencies.
 Package management in the browser is left to the consumer.
 Here, the library author must decide what they consider as peer dependencies and regular dependencies, and only include regular dependencies in the final bundle.
 For example:
-- The most popular React component library [Material UI](https://github.com/mui-org/material-ui) has included all dependencies, except the peer dependency `react` and `react-dom` leading to a [bloated, unminified, file size of 1.29MB](https://unpkg.com/browse/@material-ui/core@4.12.3/umd/)
+- The most popular React component library, [Material UI](https://github.com/mui-org/material-ui) has included all dependencies, except the peer dependency `react` and `react-dom` leading to a [bloated, unminified, file size of 1.29MB](https://unpkg.com/browse/@material-ui/core@4.12.3/umd/)
 - Until Bootstrap 5, [`jQuery`](https://github.com/jquery/jquery) and [`popper`](https://github.com/floating-ui/floating-ui) were considered as peer dependencies.
 Users first had to include both dependencies before they could use Bootstrap in the browser.

 In essence, in browser targeted bundles (UMD, IIFE or browser dedicated ESM), include the regular dependencies in your bundles.